Artin Approximation: Classical Artin Approximation

-J Denef and L. Lipshitz axiomatized the properties a ring needs to satisfy in order to adapt the proof the main theorem of \cite{Ar69} due M. Artin.
+J. Denef and L. Lipshitz axiomatized the properties a ring needs to satisfy in order to adapt the proof of the main theorem of \cite{Ar69} due M. Artin.
 They called such families of rings \emph{Weierstrass Systems}.
-There are two reasons for introducing such rings: the first one is the proof of Theorem \ref{nested_ana} and the second one is their use in proofs of Strong Artin Approximation results via ultraproducts (see Remark \ref{tobedone}).
-Previously H. Kurke, G. Pfister, D. Popescu, M. Roczen and T. Mostowski (cf. \cite{KPPRM}) introduced the notion of \emph{Weierstrass category} which is very similar (see \cite{KP} for a connection between these two notions).
+There are two reasons for introducing such rings: the first one is the proof of Theorem \ref{nested_ana} (i.e. the 1-variable Nested Approximation) and the second one is their use in proofs of Strong Artin Approximation results via ultraproducts (see Remark \ref{tobedone}).
+Previously H. Kurke, G. Pfister, D. Popescu, M. Roczen and T. Mostowski (cf. \cite{KPPRM}) introduced the notion of \emph{Weierstrass category} which is very similar (see \cite{KP} for a connection between these two notions).\\ Before giving the definition of a Weierstrass System we need two definitions: